-6.2 Confidentiality: Information about complaints and incidents shall be kept confidential to the extent possible.
-Information obtained about an incident or complaint of workplace harassment, including identifying information about any individuals involved, will not be disclosed unless disclosure is necessary to protect staff, to investigate the complaint or incident and take corrective action or otherwise as required by law.
+- Supporting a workplace that is respectful, anti-racist, healthy, safe and inclusive, and in which discrimination, harassment and bullying are not tolerated. - Supporting staff in the process when requested. - Supporting and participating in the resolution process (including mediation, if appropriate). - Working cooperatively with other ROHCG management to expeditiously resolve concerns about harassment, discrimination and racism. - 6.2 Confidentiality: Information about complaints and incidents shall be kept confidential to the extent possible.
+Information obtained about an incident or complaint of workplace harassment, including identifying information about any individuals involved, will not be disclosed unless disclosure is necessary to protect individuals, to investigate the complaint or incident and take corrective action or otherwise as required by law.